 Identifying Elements in HTML

-Most of the elements in our Swag Labs example have multiple unique attributes that make it easy to identify them.
-For this example we can identify them in Java as follows:
+Most of the elements in our Swag Labs example have multiple unique attributes that make it easy to identify them with CSS.

-Synchronization is an advanced topic, but it is essential when locating an element that the application is ready for the element to be located.
-There are two main approaches to synchronization: implicit and explicit.
+Synchronization is an advanced topic, but it is essential when locating an element that the app is ready for the element to be located.
+There are two docs-1.1 approaches to synchronization: implicit and explicit.

 When Selenium executes a find element call and the driver can not find the element, an exception is thrown immediately.
 An implicit wait is set telling the driver how long to wait before throwing the exception.
 If the element is located right away, the value of the implicit wait does not matter.